CovertRob/LS-Backend-Core/py130_notes.md

 ## Study Notes

 - Re-do roman numerals problem: first issue is I did not identify edge case of the subtraction/addition piece of roman numerals
+- Re-do beer song generator due to partial solution with bugs

 Stuff to work on / practice: